Camels in the Middle East

 To the stranger the slow-paced camel with his soft-cushioned feet, his noiseless solemn tread, imperturbable patience imprinted upon his dun colored face, seems a picturesque and amiable animal, but to one who knows him well he is cross, discontented and often treacherous.
 H. M. Field in his "Review of Recent Events in Egypt'' says: "As my camel and I were to be on somewhat intimate terms, I approached to make her acquaintance, and even tendered her some little caressing.
 I attempted to stroke her gently; she instantly swung around her long neck and gave me a vicious snap which warned me not to presume on any familiarity."
 (Source: Earthly Footsteps of the Man of Galilee, p.
 106.)

-Camel with Young on Way to Beersheba
+Camel with its Young on the Way to Beersheba

 Professor Palmer thus describes . . . his first camel-ride: —"The camel is a much overrated beast, and is the very incarnation of peevish ill-temper.
 Docile he is, but apparently from no other reason than sheer stupidity.
 No sooner do you approach him than he sets up a hideous snarling groan; the driver pulls his head forcibly down to the ground, and you seize the opportunity of jumping on to his back.
 But before you can secure your seat you are suddenly pitched violently forward, then as violently backwards, for the creature gets up by jerks, and only half of him at a time.
 When once mounted the motion is not so unpleasant as it has been described, and a very few days makes you quite at home in your elevated seat.”
 (Source: Picturesque Palestine, vol. 4, pp. 8-9).